pmitros/Science-Fallacies/reporting.md

   what to write stories on, and what to publish

-As one might expect, there is a strong filter for overstatement of results, grandstanding, unqualified results, and controversy.
+As one might expect, there is a strong filter for overstatement of results, grandstanding, pandering, and controversy.

 As might be expected, constant flip-flopping on issues such as diet undermines people's view of the scientific results as facts.
-This volatility of reported facts translates into skeptical views on evolution, global warming, vaccinces, and similar issues where science is relatively conclusive.
+This volatility of reported facts translates into skeptical views on evolution, global warming, vaccines, and similar issues where science is relatively conclusive.

 Indeed, even within those fields, dishonest reporting undermines the